MisterPhilip/omnibug/CONTRIBUTING.md

 ##### get keys

-`get keys()` returns an object used for to map raw parameter keys to friendly names and groupings.
+`get keys()` returns an object used to map raw parameter keys to friendly names and groupings.
 The `name` is the friendly version of the parameter's name (used for the `field` property), and the group should be the ID for the group you want the parameter to be in (_see: [get groups()](#get-groups)_).